700 Club Presents Jack's Testimony

 Places where God can move directly upon people's hearts and minds.
 Where freedom can be modeled and taught experientially.

-These Christian views of personal rights, freedom of thought, family bonds, free-market enterprise and virtue embedded in the human heart by God (Romans 2:14-16) is what motivates his cultural commentary, counseling, evangelism, discipleship and kingdom activism.
+These Christian views of personal rights, freedom of thought, family bonds, free-market enterprise, and virtue embedded in the human heart by God (Romans 2:14-16) are what motivates his cultural commentary, counseling, evangelism, discipleship, and kingdom activism.